hazelcast/hazelcast-platform-training/Lab2.md

-# Lab 2 - Transforming a Data Stream
+# Lab 2 - Basic Data Transcormations
 ## Objectives

 * Run pipeline that prints a stream to the console.